jonngwx/grad-shafranov/README.md

     ./gs_solver

-try out the command line options:
+Try out the command line options!

     --version
 and

     --help

 The options listed in help can be specified on the command line or in grad-shafranov.cfg (the default config file)